 There was a time in my life when the people around me encouraged me to, just sign up for welfare.
 Imagine that!
 This was the atmosphere I grew up in.
 It was not a nice neighborhood.
 I have a library full of “excuses” I could legitimately claim, but this is not an origin story, so … Continue reading I Can’t Swim the Lake if I’m Chained to the Dock

 I come from a rough neighborhood; that’s no secret.
 Where I grew up, people were gruff, rough, and tough.
 In fact, here’s a typical greeting; and seriously, no bullshit, verbatim: “Joe!
-How the hell are you, you fat fucking bastard?
+How the hell are you, you f**king fat bastard?
 Life treating you good or what?”
-Realness.
-You know this guy cares about Joe; asking … Continue reading The Case for Care in the Face of Sympathy
+Yep, pretty typical.
+Crazy right?
+But, you know this … Continue reading The Case for Care in the Face of Sympathy

 “I know Kung Fu”, said Neo (The Matrix).
 Wouldn’t it be great if we could just “jack-in” and upload knowledge directly into our brains?
 Is it upload or download?
 I don’t know.
 But, a four-year degree is completed in an hour with no effort.
 Martial Artist, Yogi, or pianist.
 Just sit back and relax.
 Hmm. … Continue reading Kung Fu in 5 Easy Steps